How we do business

 Codes of Conduct

-Tracy Beirne T/A Tracy Beirne Financial Services is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
+Tracy Beirne Financial Services Limited is subject to the Consumer Protection Code, Minimum Competency Code and Fitness & Probity Standards which offer protection to consumers.
 These Codes can be found on the Central Bank’s website www.centralbank.ie

 Our Services